Swell

 Takeaways

-• Empathy is essential during a stressful project.
-Although optimizing articles was not my responsibility, I recognized that the new editor would need help familiarizing herself with the existing content.
+Even though optimizing articles wasn’t my job, I saw that the new editor would need help getting familiar with the existing content.
 By giving her a headstart, we ensured that Dame.com was ready in time for launch.

 It wouldn’t be out of place to describe Lauren as a “unicorn”.
 Not only does she have the technical and design skills to implement, she has the analytical ability to improve conversion and process.
 Lauren also works cross-functionally with ease by being a fast, reliable and communicative team player.
 This combination of soft and hard skills made Lauren an incredibly valuable addition to the Dame team.